-1. Trouble Arising from Information Security and Information Systems
+1. Information Security

 In response to the leak of customers' personal information that came to light in 2014, the Group carried out rigorous fact-finding surveys to identify the cause and made every effort to control the spread of damage, while implementing countermeasures to prevent leaks, which it has continued to improve.

 Should another leak of customers' personal information or a denial of service occur owing to the spread of digital technology or the greater sophistication and ingenuity of attacks on information security systems rendering the Group’s measures insufficient to prevent unauthorized external access, or to deliberate acts or errors by employees, such an incident could impair the Group's trustworthiness and brand value.
 There is a possibility this could affect the Group's business results and financial position.